10 Essential surf and water photography tips for beginners

 Composition is where surf photography shifts from documenting to creating art.
 The ocean is full of dynamic lines, reflections, and shifting perspectives, and small changes in angle can completely transform your image.

 One of my favourite approaches is shooting just below the surface of the water during the day.
 I first discovered this while swimming off an island with crystal clear water.
-I would dive slightly under, look for shards of light filtering through, and let nature do the rest.
-Those moments led to photos like Cosmic Underworld, abstract, otherworldly frames that I sometimes flip upside down in post to challenge perceptions of what is above and what is below.
+I’d dive slightly under, look for shards of light filtering through, and let nature do the rest.
+Those moments led to photos like Cosmic Underworld, abstract, otherworldly frames that I sometimes flip upside down in post to challenge perceptions of what’s above and what’s below.

 Fujifilm X-T3 | WR XF 16-55mm | 24.2mm | 1/1000 sec | f/3.3 | ISO 160

-When I am photographing surfers, I think about positioning as much as composition.
-On beach breaks, it is harder to predict, but at point breaks you can anticipate where a surfer will line up.
-Sometimes I will shoot from the front so they pass across the frame, other times from the side so they are coming straight toward the lens.
-It is all about imagining the photo before it happens, then moving into position to make it real.
+When I’m photographing surfers, I think about positioning as much as composition.
+On beach breaks, it’s harder to predict, but at point breaks you can anticipate where a surfer will line up.
+Sometimes I’ll shoot from the front so they pass across the frame, other times from the side so they’re coming straight toward the lens.
+It’s all about imagining how you might frame the photo before it happens, then moving into position to make it real.

 Pro tip: get low, experiment with underwater perspectives, and do not be afraid to play with orientation in post.